frozon5/rsschool-cv/cv.md

 2. Unreal Engine gaming app - for a university project I have created maze type FPS game.
 3. Web TODO-LIST app - this semester we are creating a project with node.js, react, JS.
 Other small projects.

+##### Education:

+1. Bachelors degree in ecology and environmental management
+2. Currently a third year student in informatics, EPAM courses, UDEMY online learning.